lh3/ksw2/README.md

 [formulation][hs-eq] which enables 16-way SSE parallelization for the most part of the inner loop, regardless of the maximum score of the alignment.

+KSW2 implements the Suzuki-Kasahara algorithm and is a component of [minimap2][mm2].
+If you use KSW2 in your work, please cite:

+> * Suzuki, H. and Kasahara, M. (2018).
+Introducing difference recurrence relations for faster semi-global alignment of long sequences. *BMC Bioinformatics*, **19**:45.
+> * Li, H (2018) Minimap2: pairwise alignment for nucleotide sequences. *Bioinformatics*, **34**:3094-3100.

 ## Usage

 Each `ksw2_*.c` file implements a single function and is independent of each